-- 1. Explore spiritual and other groups to become involved in through the Tufts University Chaplaincy and the other resources listed below. - 2.
-Report any group on campus you think might be a mind-control group to the University Chaplain. - 3.
+- 1. Explore Tufts' Religious and Philosophical student organizations and other student groups recognized by the Tufts Community Union (TCU). - 2.
+Report any group on campus you think might be a high-pressure group to the University Chaplain. - 3.
 Talk to people with different worldviews and maintain relationships with people of different perspectives. - 4.
 Explore and stay involved in multiple groups and activities. - 5.
 Educate yourself.
-Below are some resources where you can research mind-control groups: